Che Guevara: Role as commander

-Although he maintained a demanding and harsh disposition, Guevara also viewed his role of commander as one of a teacher, entertaining his men during breaks between engagements with readings from the likes of Robert Louis Stevenson, Miguel de Cervantes, and Spanish lyric poets.
-Together with this role, and inspired by José Martí's principle of "literacy without borders", Guevara further ensured that his rebel fighters made daily time to teach the uneducated campesinos with whom they lived and fought to read and write, in what Guevara termed the "battle against ignorance".
-Tomás Alba, who fought under Guevara's command, later stated that "Che was loved, in spite of being stern and demanding.
+Although he maintained a harsh disposition, Guevara also viewed his role as one of a teacher, entertaining his men during breaks between engagements with readings from Robert Louis Stevenson, Miguel de Cervantes, and Spanish lyric poets.
+Inspired by José Martí's principle of "literacy without borders", Guevara ensured that his rebel fighters made daily time to teach the uneducated campesinos with whom they fought to read and write, in what Guevara termed the "battle against ignorance".
+Tomás Alba, who fought under Guevara's command, stated that "Che was loved, in spite of being stern and demanding.
 We would (have) given our life for him."

-His commanding officer, Fidel Castro, described Guevara as intelligent, daring, and an exemplary leader who "had great moral authority over his troops".
-Castro further remarked that Guevara took too many risks, even having a "tendency toward foolhardiness".
-Guevara's teenage lieutenant, Joel Iglesias, recounts such actions in his diary, noting that Guevara's behavior in combat even brought admiration from the enemy.
+Castro described Guevara as intelligent, daring, and an exemplary leader who "had great moral authority over his troops".
+Castro remarked that Guevara took too many risks, even having a "tendency toward foolhardiness".
+Guevara's teenage lieutenant, Joel Iglesias, recounted such actions, noting that Guevara's behavior in combat even brought admiration from the enemy.
 On one occasion Iglesias recounts the time he had been wounded in battle, stating "Che ran out to me, defying the bullets, threw me over his shoulder, and got me out of there.
 The guards didn't dare fire at him ... later they told me he made a great impression on them when they saw him run out with his pistol stuck in his belt, ignoring the danger, they didn't dare shoot."

-Guevara was instrumental in creating the clandestine radio station Radio Rebelde (Rebel Radio) in February 1958, which broadcast news to the Cuban people with statements by 26 July movement, and provided radiotelephone communication between the growing number of rebel columns across the island.
+Guevara was instrumental in creating the clandestine radio station Radio Rebelde (Rebel Radio) in February 1958, which broadcast statements by the 26 July movement, and provided radiotelephone communication between the growing number of rebel columns.
 Guevara had apparently been inspired to create the station by observing the effectiveness of CIA supplied radio in Guatemala in ousting the government of Jacobo Árbenz Guzmán.

 To quell the rebellion, Cuban government troops began executing rebel prisoners on the spot, and regularly rounded up, tortured, and shot civilians as a tactic of intimidation.
-By March 1958, the continued atrocities carried out by Batista's forces led the United States to stop selling arms to the Cuban government.
-Then, in late July 1958, Guevara played a critical role in the Battle of Las Mercedes by using his column to halt a force of 1,500 men called up by Batista's General Cantillo in a plan to encircle and destroy Castro's forces.
+By March 1958, the continued atrocities carried out by Batista's forces led the US to stop selling arms to Cuba.
+Then, in July 1958, Guevara played a critical role in the Battle of Las Mercedes by using his column to halt a force of 1,500 men called up by Batista's General Cantillo in a plan to encircle and destroy Castro's forces.
 Years later, Major Larry Bockman of the United States Marine Corps analyzed and described Che's tactical appreciation of this battle as "brilliant".
-During this time Guevara also became an "expert" at leading hit-and-run tactics against Batista's army, and then fading back into the countryside before the army could counterattack.
+During this time Guevara became an "expert" at leading hit-and-run tactics against Batista's army, and then fading back into the countryside before the army could counterattack.